bobtus/music-bot/README.md

 ```
 nano main.py
 ```
-Press down to get to the last line and replace token with your discord token. `bot.run('token')`
+Press down to get to the last line and replace token with your discord bot token. `bot.run('token')`

 Press Ctrl+X to exit